 Number of OFEs: The number of distinct recognized OFEs.
 This determines the number of totally included OFE Feedback Descriptor elements.

 Tap format: This field describes the format for taps included in the child Tap Descriptor elements.

+Noise Floor: The measured noise floor [dBmV]